The Nest

 It can be stressful to get accepted for a rental property.

 Landlords have different methods for handling rental applications.
-Some may quickly pull your credit report and review your paperwork, potentially approving within a few hours.
+Some may quickly review your credit report and paperwork, potentially approving within a few hours.

-Others may take a more thorough approach, including contacting your employer or previous landlord.
+Others may take a more thorough approach, including contacting your current or previous employer or landlord.

 Additionally, some landlords may delegate the application process to a third party, which can lengthen the approval timeline.